Huangyuren/unet_SCM/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;I can not open my data for the moment, since that contains patiences' privacy problem.
 I can show my code which works nice for your reference only.
 -----
 ### Data
-We crop the raw images which looks similar to images in 'data/test_orig_png' to 256*256 as the input to Unet.
+We crop the raw images to size of 256*256 as the input to Unet.

 * Train: 350 preproccessed images in data/train